Abdelqodouskaram/elastic-kabana-logstash-docker-mysql/README.md

 - **Database Credentials**
   - Username: _system_
   - Password: _admin123_
-- By default, `temp_db` and `temp_table`, which is populated with some dummy data, have been created.
+- By default, `temp_db` and `delayed_flights`, which is populated with some dummy data, have been created.
 - Write SQL scripts and store in [`mysql/sql`][mysql-sql] to initialize database with new tables and populate data into the tables.
 - Initialization of MySQL only takes place during the fresh installation.
 If you want to change the default database or modify existing SQL scripts, you must remove the saved states and rebuild the MySQL image.
 To achieve this, run
   ```console